tom-coward/blackjack/README.md

 ## Assumptions
 - The game is a single player vs. the house
-- The suit of a card is irrelevant and there are simply 4 unsuited instances of each card (i.e. 4 aces) are added to the deck at the beginning
+- The suit of a card is irrelevant and there are simply 4 unsuited instances of each card (i.e. 4 aces, 4 kings etc.) added to the deck at the beginning